 This list includes American generals, like George Washington and Andrew Jackson, and other historical generals as well.
 These men have either led an army to victory or had a significant impact on the battlefield.From reputable, prominent, and well known generals to the lesser known generals of today, these are some of the best professionals in the general field.
 If you want to answer the questions, "Who are the most famous generals ever?" and "What are the names of famous generals?" then you're in the right place.

-George Smith Patton, Jr. was a United States Army general, who commanded the Seventh United States Army in the Mediterranean and European Theaters of World War II, but is best known for his leadership of the Third United States Army in France and Germany following the Allied invasion of ...more
+George Smith Patton, Jr. was a United States Army general, who commanded the Seventh United States Army in the Mediterranean and European Theaters of World War II, but is best known for his leadership of the Third United States Army in France and Germany following the Allied invasion of Normandy.
+Born in 1885 to a privileged family with an extensive military background, Patton attended the Virginia Military Institute, and later the U.S. Military Academy at West Point.
+He participated in the 1912 Olympic Modern Pentathlon, and was instrumental in designing the M1913 "Patton Saber".
+Patton first saw combat during the Pancho Villa Expedition in 1916, taking part in America's first military ...more

 Also Rankedsee more on George S. Patton

 Ulysses S. Grant was the 18th President of the United States.
 As Commanding General, Grant worked closely with President Abraham Lincoln to lead the Union Army to victory over the Confederacy in the American Civil War.
-He implemented Congressional Reconstruction, often at odds with Lincoln's ...more
+He implemented Congressional Reconstruction, often at odds with Lincoln's successor, President Andrew Johnson.
+Twice elected president, Grant led the Republicans in their effort to remove the vestiges of Confederate nationalism and slavery, protect African-American citizenship, and support economic prosperity nationwide.
+His presidency has often come under criticism for tolerating corruption and in his second term leading the nation into a severe economic depression.
+Grant ...more

 Also Rankedsee more on Ulysses S. Grant